-Why being healthy orally may lead to a healthier you
+Why good oral health may lead to a healthier you

 Healthy gums may mean a healthier heart

-If you are suffering from advanced gum disease.
-Then you are likely to have an attack.
+If you are suffering from advanced gum disease, you may be likely to have a heart attack (3).
 Bacteria and other products from your mouth may get into your bloodstream and cause blood clots that may end up clogging your arteries.
 If this goes to the brain you may suffer a stroke.

 Regular visits to the dentist is very important